vfscalfani/LillyMol_6_cmake/README.md

 `eigen`, and so if you have that installed you could build `tshadow` which is an interesting 3D tool.

+## f2c (optional)
+There is a 3D reaction capability that depends on some matrix functionality implemented in an old Fortran function, that we have been using via f2c.
+As distributed, this functionality is suppressed, so you should not need libf2c in order to build.

 # Building

 Go to the `src` directory and make a build subdirectory.